top of page

 It's illegal to drink alcohol in the street or public places, and driving under the influence of alcohol is strictly prohibited and penalized.
 Always ensure that you consume alcohol in private or designated areas to avoid any legal issues.

-In summary, while Egypt is more liberal regarding alcohol compared to some neighboring countries, it’s wise for visitors to remain sensitive to the local culture and customs surrounding alcohol consumption.
+In summary, while Egypt is more liberal regarding alcohol compared to some neighbouring countries, it’s wise for visitors to remain sensitive to the local culture and customs surrounding alcohol consumption.

 MONEY IN EGYPT